smartdevicelink/sdl_core_guides/docs/Best Practice Documents/2.4. Launch by Hard button/index.md

       (2) If there is no running SDL Navigation App, launch and display the SDL Navigation App in the first order as the AppHMIType is "NAVIGATION" in sort(However, there is no problem if the OEM specifies it by themselves).<br><br>
       (3) If there is already a launched SDL Navigation App displayed, keep all status.<br>

-  3. If both the Native Navigation and the SDL Navgiation App do NOT exist, keep the state before the Hard SW is pressed.
-In addition, if the Software SW is used as a hard SW, there is no problem even if the OEMs specify not to display the Hard SW.
+  3. If both the Native Navigation and the SDL Navgiation App do NOT exist, keep the state before the Hardware button is pressed.
+In addition, if the Software button is used as a Hardware button, there is no problem even if the OEMs specify not to display the Hardware button.

 ### 3.3.
 Pressing the ModeSW on the steering wheel
 When a user pressses the ModeSW on the steering wheel, the HU can launch and change the SDL Media App due to change in the Audio source.